JairusSW/as-tbs/README.md

 These are just se/de to their respective types.

 TODO
-- Move away from i32[].
-ArrayBuffers instead
-- Add support for all number types
 - Discuss transferring schema patterns from one location to another.
 (Up to the developer or use some header?)
 - Possibly omit all typing?
 Designated by the schema
 - Add validiy checking